 Creating a Web Browser Shortcut

 When you are already in your web browser, logged in and have Google Docs open, you can just use the drop-down menu to create new shortcuts.
 What if you are not there?
 In that case, if you want to create a new document, you will have to sign in and then wait for the page to load.
-Then you will go to drop down menu and again wait for the new page to load.
+Then you will go to the drop-down menu and again wait for the new page to load.
 It sounds really tedious.
-If you are a regular user of Google Docs, why not drag the shortcuts whether it is new Google Doc or new Google Spreadsheet to your bookmark bar.
+If you are a regular user of Google Docs, why not drag the shortcuts whether it is a new Google Doc or a new Google Spreadsheet to your bookmark bar.